-Bob Spiel, Chairman of the Board of UFI, acts as a catalyst for the organization to help facilitate the energy and creativity of the UFI leadership team, as well as help guide its strategic direction.
-His role is also instrumental in ensuring UFI has the resources needed to secure our mission, and to keep the friends of UFI updated on our progress and future goals.
-Bob holds a Master’s Degree in Business from the Marriott School of Management at Brigham Young University where he specialized in finance and operations management.
-He is the author of the soon to be released book: Flip Your Focus and is a nationally sought after speaker on leadership and customer service.
-He owns his own consulting firm.
-He and his wife Judene are the parents of 6 children and the grandparents of 9.
+Bob Spiel, UFI Chairman of the Board, acts as a catalyst for the organization to help facilitate the energy and creativity of the UFI leadership team, as well as help guide its strategic direction.
+He holds a Master’s Degree in Business from the Marriott School of Management at Brigham Young University where he specialized in finance and operations management.
+Bob is a consultant, author and nationally sought after speaker on leadership and customer service.
+Throughout his career he has worked as a hospital CEO, surgical center CEO, as well as an operations director and COO for two mid-cap companies and a venture capital firm.
+Bob is the founder and CEO of Spiel & Associates, Inc., a healthcare management consulting firm.
+He and his wife Judene are the parents of 6 children and the grandparents of 13.

 Dr. Jenet Jacob Erickson is an Affiliated Scholar at the Wheatley Institution and former assistant professor in the School of Family Life at BYU.
 Dr. Erickson’s research specializes in maternal and child wellbeing and has been featured in news outlets including the New York Times, Slate Magazine, and the Today Show.
 She has authored a number of scientific articles and book chapters and presented at national and international conferences.
 In 2004, she was selected as a Social Science Research Fellow for the Heritage Foundation where she completed research analyses on non-maternal care for policy makers.
 Erickson received B.S. and M.A. degrees from Brigham Young University, and a PhD in Family Social Science from the University of Minnesota.
 She is currently a regular columnist on family issues, while she and her husband Michael enjoy their family life journey with two young children.